This article discusses:

 A Department of Homeland Security official will have issued a Notice to Appear to you.
 This is a Form I-862.
 Once filed with the immigration court, this document is what commences removal proceedings.

-There are situations where a considerable amount of time passes between you receiving the Notice to Appear and it being filed with the immigration court.
-This lag may confuse you as to whether your removal proceedings have started or what your obligations are to that point, but know that this is a possible explanation.
+There are times when a considerable amount of time passes between receiving a Notice to Appear and it being filed with the immigration court.
+This lag may confuse you as to whether your removal proceedings have begun or your obligations to that point, but know that this is a possible explanation.

 If possible, we highly recommend you retain an attorney.
 If you are unable, we recommend checking the status of your case with the court.
-You can call 1-800-898-7180 to do this.
-Additionally, there is also an online portal (https://acis.eoir.justice.gov/)where you can check the status of your case.
+There is a 1-800 number you can call to do this (1-800-898-7180).
+There is also an online portal where you can do this as well (https://acis.eoir.justice.gov/en/).

 Should I Voluntarily Leave The United States If I Am In The Removal Or Deportation Process?